 If you would like to have a copy of the CT Central Coast Newsletter mailed to you, then please fill out the form to the right.
 Or you may use the links at the bottom of this page to download a printable copy of the latest Newsletter as well as recent past Newsletters.

-February, 2012 News from Connecticut's Central Coast:
+December, 2013 News from Connecticut's Central Coast:

 Bridgeport - The City of Bridgeport , Connecticut's largest city, and United Illuminating broke ground on the State's biggest renewable energy park, a 50-acre, 5-MW renewable site at the former Seaside Landfill in October.
 It is estimated that the $25-30 million park will accommodate 2.2 MW of solar and 2.8 MW of fuel cells - enough to power 3000 homes for about $.12 / kwh.
 The project is part of new State legislation allowing utilities to own up to 10 MW of renewable facilities.
 Utilities in CT have not owned generation capacity since deregulation in 1999.
 The smaller, decentralized distributed generating capacity increases redundancy and efficiency through fuel cell technology, and represents a reversing trend since most small plants were phased out in mid-century.
 The land will also generate revenue for the City.
 The renewable energy park will anchor the Eco-Technology Park, which is home to many new "green" businesses as well as the largest fuel cell park in the Western Hemisphere, a $65-million,14.9-MW facility that supplies about 15,000 homes.
 For this, the State's $5.8 million contribution was underwritten by the Clean Energy Finance and Investment Authority (CEFIA), CT's "Green Bank," and the remainder was private capital through Virginiabased Dominion Power.